Author: John T. Murray, CPA, Tax Senior Manager

 - Any hour for which an employee is paid or entitled to payment where no work is done due to vacation, PTO or sick time (not to exceed 160 hours).

-How do I calculate hours of service for a non-hourly employee?
+8. Do I calculate hours of service for a non-hourly employee?

 This is essential to you if you have part-time salaried employees, because they must be included in your FTE calculations.
 The three methods for calculating the hours of service for a non-hourly employee are the following: